AmandaPardinho/First-Steps---HTML/README.md

 ## TAG.HTML
 > I wasn't sure what to do in those first projects.
 The purpose of the classes I attended was to learn how HTML structure worked and, with that, to put together what would be equivalent to the structure of a website.
 > Since the creativity didn't come, I decided to detail what I saw in the class, like a site/summary explaining the function of each of the tags presented.
 > I intend to keep working on this file at least until the end of basic HTML (I don't know if it will end in this or the next module).
-In the future, when the CSS is presented, I may return to it (or clone it in another folder) to "beautify" it.
+In the future, when the CSS is presented, I may return to it (or clone it in another folder) to "beautify" it (or turn it into a class notebook anyway).
 ---

 <td width="80px" align="center">